ZoomV: Temporal Zoom-in for Efficient Long Video Understanding: Introduction

 In the third stage, compact representation, the spotlighted events are encoded and temporally downsampled into condensed representations that preserve critical semantics while substantially reducing redundancy.
-Together, these stages enable ZoomV to progressively zoom in from coarse-grained temporal coverage to fine-grained and compact representations, achieving efficient and accurate long-video understanding.
-Extensive experiments demonstrate its superior performance across various challenging benchmarks, including VideoMME \citep{videomme}, MLVU \citep{MLVU}, and LongVideoBench \citep{wu2024longvideobench}.
-Notably, on the highly challenging LVBench dataset with hour-long videos \citep{wang2024lvbench}, ZoomV achieves new state-of-the-art accuracy, substantially surpassing previous methods.
-ZoomV also substantially outperforms existing video grounding methods on temporal grounding tasks, such as Charades-STA \citep{charades-sta}, ActivityNet Captions \citep{activitynet}, and ReXTime \citep{chen2024rextime}.
-We conduct comprehensive ablation studies and reveal the sources of improvement.
-In summary, our contributions are threefold: \begin{itemize} \item We reveal that LVLMs inherently exhibit strong self-reflection abilities, previously studied mainly in LLMs, which enable reflection-guided prioritization of temporal search. \item We propose \textbf{ZoomV}, a query-aware hierarchical temporal zoom-in framework that mimics human coarse-to-fine exploration, significantly advancing long-video understanding.
-For example, ZoomV improves accuracy on LVBench from $41.8\%$ to $51.5\%$. \item We demonstrate that LVLMs possess latent temporal grounding capabilities, which can be effectively unlocked through our proposed TemporaLink.
-Despite its simplicity, this design achieves an $11.8\%$ mIoU gain over state-of-the-art temporal grounding models. \end{itemize}
+Together, these stages enable ZoomV to progressively zoom in \textbf{from coarse-grained temporal coverage to fine-grained} and compact representations, achieving efficient and accurate long-video understanding.
+Extensive experiments demonstrate its superior performance across various challenging benchmarks, including VideoMME \cite{videomme}, MLVU \cite{MLVU}, and LongVideoBench \cite{wu2024longvideobench}.
+Notably, on the highly challenging LVBench dataset with hour-long videos \cite{wang2024lvbench}, ZoomV achieves new state-of-the-art accuracy, substantially surpassing previous methods.
+In summary, our contributions are threefold: \begin{itemize} \item We reveal that LVLMs inherently own strong self-reflection abilities, enabling reflection-guided prioritization of temporal search and serve as a key foundation of our framework.

+\item We propose \textbf{TemporaLink}, which unlocks latent temporal grounding capabilities in LVLMs.
+Despite its simplicity, TemporaLink achieves an $11.8\%$ mIoU gain over state-of-the-art temporal grounding models.

+\item We propose \textbf{ZoomV}, a query-aware hierarchical temporal zoom-in framework comprising TemporaLink and \textbf{TemporaLight}, which mimics human coarse-to-fine exploration for efficient long-video understanding.
+ZoomV improves accuracy on LVBench from $41.8\%$ to $51.5\%$. \end{itemize}